flancian/garden/agora pkg chapter.md

   - #push As of [[2022-07-24]] being produced as the draft for a [[pkg book]] [[chapter]].
     - See other chapters in https://personalknowledgegraphs.com/#/page/Personal%20Knowledge%20Graphs.
     - Very much looking forward to the book because of others' contributions!
-  - About the [[agora]] and what we'd like to do with it.
+  - This chapter is about the [[Agora]] in general, and about [[an agora]] in particular; and what we'd like to do with them.
   - Original title (for the abstract): "The Agora is a Social Knowledge Graph"
-  - Working title: "An Agora is a knowledge commons"
+  - Working title: "The Agora is a free knowledge commons"
   - Expected length: 5k-10k words ~ 10-20 A4 pages single spaced.
   - #push [[deadlines]]
     - [[outline]] July 1: A list of bullets with the sections the chapter will consist of.